MIDI beat clock

 MIDI beat clock, or simply MIDI clock, is a clock signal that is broadcast via MIDI to ensure that several MIDI-enabled devices such as a synthesizer or music sequencer stay in synchronization.
 Clock events are sent at a rate of 24 pulses per quarter note.
-Those pulses are used to maintain a synchronized tempo for synthesizers that have BPM-dependent voices and also for arpeggiator synchronization.
+Those pulses are used to maintain a synchronized tempo for synthesizers that have beats-per-minute-dependent voices and also for arpeggiator synchronization.

+The clock is presented as a stream of single-byte MIDI messages.
+Playback at the tempo presented by the beat clock can be started, stopped and resumed with other single-byte MIDI messages.
+Location information can be specified using Song Position Pointer messages.

 MIDI beat clock differs from MIDI timecode in that MIDI beat clock is tempo-dependent.

-Location information can be specified using MIDI Song Position Pointer (SPP, see below), although many simple MIDI devices ignore this message.

 Messages

 MIDI beat clock defines the following real-time messages: